-Alongside the core subjects of English, Mathematics and Science students will also continue to study Core PE, Personal Development (including PHSE and Citizenship) Sex and Relationships and Religious Education.
+Alongside the core subjects of English, Mathematics and Science, Key Stage 4 students will all continue Core PE lessons and will also study Personal Development (including PSHE, Citizenship, Sex and Relationships) and Religious Education.

 In addition to their lessons, students will also be supported in the wider curriculum by trips, visits and events to support the subjects they study.
-Although these experiences will be built throughout the five years at Stanway, some of these will be closely linked to this programme of study in Years 10 & 11.
+Although these experiences are built throughout the five years at Stanway, some of these will be closely linked to their programme of study in Years 10 & 11.